openshift/microshift/test/README.md

 with all of the right package sources to pull the required RPMs.
 The sources used by all scenarios are in the `./test/package-sources` directory.

-Package source definition files are templates using `envsubst`, which means the files can have shell variables embedded.
+Package source definition files are templates that support embedded shell variables.
+Image build procedure expands those variables using `envsubst`.

+> Refer to `./test/bin/build_images.sh` for the set of known variables that
+> can be expanded.

 ```
 id = "fast-datapath"